panlm/partner-lab-taiwan/calm_mrkt_p1/calm_marketplace_p1.rst

 .. figure:: https://s3.amazonaws.com/s3.nutanixworkshops.com/calm/lab4/image16.png

 Fix each of the errors listed within the Blueprint.
-Once all the errors have been corrected, make additional changes to each of the **Mongo** services (i.e. VM, Package, etc...) and launch the blueprint.
+Once all the errors have been corrected, make additional changes to each of the **Mongo** services (i.e. VM, Package, etc...).
+Insure the **Centos** disk image is selected for each VM in each Service.
+Save all changes and launch the blueprint.
 Continue to make chnages until the the Blueprint successfully deploys.

 Takeaways
 ***********